jprochazk/hebi4/src/grammar.md

     "{" table_entry,* "}"
 ```

-table entries are key-value pairs separated by an equals sign.
+table entries are key-value pairs separated by a colon sign.
 a key may be either an identifier or a string. numeric keys are not allowed.
 one entry in an table may be a standalone identifier,
 which is shorthand for `IDENT = IDENT`.
 ```
 table_entry =
-    IDENT "=" expr
+    IDENT ":" expr
     expr_use
-    expr_string "=" expr
+    expr_string ":" expr
     expr_string
 ```